DuaneDibbley/DDShapes/README.md

 Equal Area spacing just uses the standard equations for an ellipse, which cause the sectors of the ellipse to have an equal area.
 Equiangular Normal places the vertices of the ellipse such that the angle between the normals to the ellipse is constant.
 Equirectangular Radius places vertices of the ellipse the such that the angle between the radii is constant.
-Equal Arc Length places the vertices of the ellipse at (roughly) equal distance along the limit curve's arc length.
+[SciPy] Equal Arc Length places the vertices of the ellipse at (roughly) equal distance along the limit curve's arc length.
 This is a bit slow, however, calculating the arc length is non-trivial, though I have optimised it quite a bit.

+##### Twisting
+Causes the torus to be twisted.
+This is calculated as if the distance between two adjacent cross-sections is constant along the circumference of the ring, so the appearance is affected by the ring spacing of the ring.

+######Twist Type
+Linear increases the twist linearly between each cross-section.
+Sinusoidal twists back and forth like a sine wave along the tube.

 ##### Tube thickness
 Equal Cross-Sections leaves the cross-sections at the size defined by the cross-section axes settings.
 However, if the ring is highly eccentric and/or has a very low segment count, this will cause the tube to be visibly thinner near accute angles and visibly thicker near obtuse angles.